 Saturday: Recovery Run

 Remember that within any given run, there are loads of options and variability.
-A tempo run may consist of all-out 30-second efforts like in the research, or it may consist of something like 4 minute intervals at 70% of maximal effort.
+For example, a tempo run may consist of all-out 30-second efforts like in the research.
+Or it may consist of something like 4 minute intervals at 70% of maximal effort.
 Changing things up is key!

 Cons of SIT Training